mit-rss/visual_servoing/README.md

 - Adjust the axes with the icon that looks like a green checkmark (top left menu bar).

 You will be using these plots to demonstrate controller performance for your presentation.

+## Module 5: Object Decection with YOLO<a name="modeule5"></a>

+This module lets you run a modern object detector (YOLO) on the live ZED camera feed in ROS2 Humble and visualize the results as an annotated image.
+The goal is for you to learn what YOLO outputs look like and how to use detections in a robotics pipeline.

+### What the TA/Starter Code Does

+- Subscribes to the ZED image topic:
+  `/zed/zed_node/rgb/image_rect_color` (`sensor_msgs/msg/Image`)

+- Converts ROS images to OpenCV format using `cv_bridge`

+- Runs YOLO inference using the Ultralytics library on each incoming frame.

+- Converts YOLO outputs into detection format (class name, confidence, and bounding box pixel coordinates).

+- Publishes a debug/visualization image with bounding boxes drawn on it:
+  `/yolo/annotated_image` (`sensor_msgs/msg/Image`)

+This means you can immediately view what YOLO is detecting in **RViz2** (Image display) or **rqt_image_view**.

+### What You Implement (You Only Edit One File)
+You will only edit:

+- `yolo_lab_ros2/student_yolo.py`

+Your job is to decide **what detections to keep** and **how they should be visualized**.
+Concretely, you will:

+1. **Choose object classes of interest**
+   For example, “chair” and “dining table” (note: YOLO models trained on COCO typically use `"dining table"` rather than `"table"`).

+2. **Filter detections**
+   Implement a policy like:
+   - keep only allowed classes
+   - keep only detections above a confidence threshold
+   - (optional extensions) remove boxes that are too small, keep top-k, highlight the “best” detection, etc.

+3. **Draw annotations**
+   Customize how boxes and labels are drawn:
+   - colors per class
+   - label text format (class name, confidence, etc.)
+   - additional overlays (centers, counts per class, FPS, etc.)

+### How to Run and Debug
+- Run the node with the provided launch file.
+- View the annotated output topic:
+  - `/yolo/annotated_image`

+If you don’t see the class names you expect, print the model’s class list (`model.names`) and update your allowed set accordingly.
+Different models can have different label sets depending on training data.

+### Deliverable / Expected Outcome
+When you are done, you should be able to:
+- demonstrate YOLO detecting objects on the live ZED feed
+- show a clean annotated output image topic
+- explain (at a high level) how detections are represented: **class label + confidence + bounding box**
+- justify your filtering/visualization choices (thresholds, which classes, etc.)

 ## Synthesis: Bringing it together; Line Following<a name="synthesis"></a>
 With your modules in hand, it is time to make your robot park in front of a cone and follow a line.